Family Network Support Packages

 - A FNSP can also be requested if it will enable a child to return to their birth family by helping to overcome practical or financial barriers

-- A FGC/FGDM meeting must have been held (unless no family network can be identified) and have identified the required support
+- A FGC/FGDM meeting should have been held (unless no family network can be identified or the family decline) to identify the required support

 FNSP Decision making Flowchart